Ramendra11n/gesture_controlled_mediaPlayer/README.md

-Sure!
-If you want to add the license under your name, I’ve updated the `README.md` to reflect that.
-Here's the updated version:

----

 # Hand Gesture Control Application

 This Python application detects hand movements via a webcam and uses gestures to simulate keypress actions.
 It utilizes OpenCV for image processing, PyAutoGUI for simulating key presses, and provides real-time gesture-based interaction.